Association football in New Zealand

-Among New Zealand adults in 2000, it was the 12th most participated in sport, at seven percent.
+Among New Zealand adults in 2000, it was the 12th most participated sport, at seven percent.
 Among boys ages 5–17, it was the most participated in sport, with a 17 percent participation rate; among girls, it ranks fifth in popularity at six percent, behind swimming, netball, horse riding, and tennis.

 Administration

 Six regional federations participate in the administration and promotion of the sport in New Zealand: